The Electoral Register

 - Look out for a confirmation to say you are registered

 Each year Electoral Registration Officers issue every household with a Household Enquiry Form.
-Households in Highland & Western Isles were issued with a form on 2 July 2018 to establish who lives in the property and who is eligible to register to vote.
+Households in Highland & Western Isles will be issued with a form on 1 July 2019 to establish who lives in the property and who is eligible to register to vote.
 All electors currently registered will have their names pre-printed on the form.

 It is important to provide us with this information even if the names of the electors listed in the Household Enquiry Form have not changed.
 Details on how to provide us with your household information can be found on page 1 and page 2 of your Household Enquiry Form.